moienQ/hyml-media-assignment/README.md

 Use of this software under any "non-free" license is NOT permitted.
 ```

-See the [GNU General Public License](https://github.com/gokadzev/Musify/blob/master/LICENSE) for more details.
+See the [GNU General Public License](https://github.com/moienQ/hyml-media-assignment/blob/main/LICENSE) for more details.

 ---

 ## Contribute

 Contributions are always welcome.
-Please read our [contributing guidelines](https://github.com/gokadzev/Musify/blob/master/CONTRIBUTING.md) before contributing.
+Please read our [contributing guidelines] before contributing.

 ---

 ## F.A.Q

-You can see frequently asked questions and their answers [here](https://github.com/gokadzev/Musify/discussions/340).
+You can see frequently asked questions and their answers [here].

 ---

 ## Credits

-[Musify](https://github.com/Harsh-23/Musify) - Original inspiration for the concept and app name, while our implementation took a different direction with a complete rewrite, a rebranded logo, and a redesigned layout and UI.
+[Musify](https://github.com/moienQ/hyml-media-assignment?tab=readme-ov-file) - Original inspiration for the concept and app name, while our implementation took a different direction with a complete rewrite, a rebranded logo, and a redesigned layout and UI.

 ---